knpuniversity/blog/what-the-rest.rst

 ==============

+When I talked recently about :doc:`being collaborative and open</blog/knp-you>`, I mentioned that I was weeks into research around building RESTful API's.
+I've been like Luke training on Dadobah, except replace Jedi powers with REST and Yoda with the Internet, RFCs and dozens of blog posts.
+And despite everything, my mind is clouded.
+When it comes to new tech, sometimes the more you learn about the pieces, the less you can see how they could ever fit together.
+This post is an experiment to see if we can fix that.

-When I talked recently about :doc:`being collaborative and open</blog/knp-you>`, I mentioned that I was a few weeks into serious research around building RESTful API's.
-If you've tried building a RESTful API, or even done some learning about it, then you might know what I mean when I say that *REST is as deep as the `rabbit hole`_, with varied approaches, undefined best-practices, and flamewars along the way.
-Should I use custom hypermedia types or something like `HAL`_ or `JSON-LD`?
-Should I implement OPTIONS, and if so, should it have a response body and what would that look like?
-What should the API documentation cover and what should be self-describing in the API itself?
-How do custom verbs (non-CRUD actions) like banning a user or linking to a friend look?
+*REST is as deep as the `rabbit hole`_, with varied approaches, undefined best-practices, and flamewars along the way.
+Should I use custom hypermedia types or something like `HAL`_ or `JSON-LD`_?
+Should I implement OPTIONS, and if so, should it tell me only what methods to use or much more?
+What role should the API documentation play and what information should be described inside the API itself?
+How do custom verbs like banning a user or linking to a friend look?

 .. tip::

-    I owe a big hat-tip especially to `Luke Stokes`_ and his team's WIP API for `FoxyCart`_, which I'll bring up in this post.
-Luke let me bother him with questions (repeatedly) and was awesome about it.
+    I owe a big thanks to `Luke Stokes`_ and his team's WIP API for `FoxyCart`_, which I'll bring up in this post.
+Luke let me bother him with questions (repeatedly) and was wonderful about it.

-Eventually, the best-practices will rise to the surface and finding at least one really nice path will be a lot more clear.
-But I (and a lot of people) want to create a high-quality, but pragmatic "REST" API right now.
-So far, HATEOAS (which has led to the desire to read RFCs and "get it right") have felt like a hindrance on both the client and server side.
+Eventually, best-practices will rise to the surface.
+But I (and maybe you) want to build a high-quality "REST" API right now.
+Curiously, HATEOAS - the missing RESTful piece for many APIs - has made things more difficult for me so far.
+The idea is beautiful: return links in your API to help the client know what to do next.
+But links, which are basically a URL with a "rel", only tell part of the story.
+What methods does that link support?
+What fields should I send to it?
+And where should all this information live?

-In this post, I'll probably say some wrong things about REST and possibly (hopefully) be corrected.
-And that's exactly what I want: I'll pour out my RESTful heart, and invite you all to crush it and build it back up.
+In the next sections, I'll say some things about REST that are just wrong.
+And hopefully, I'll be corrected.
+I'll pour out my RESTful heart, and invite you all to crush it and build it back up.
+I've heard that the Internet is good at correcting people, so I thought, why not tap into that? :).

 By the end, I hope to have *one*, *good*, well-defined path that can be written up and shared openly.

 HATEOAS: What you can do next?